BenjaminHao/DailyProblems/C01_ArraysAndStrings/07_SetMatrixToZero/README.md

+# Question 1.7
-# Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column is set to 0.
+## Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column is set to 0.

 ## Thinking
 An easy question.
 Iterate the matrix, if we find an element is 0, we get the row number and column number.